I don’t really keep this a secret, but gift-giving isn’t my favorite when it comes to the holidays.

 But maybe it does mean the gift of sexual touch!
 Intentionally providing space for that is an important part of deep intimacy in your marriage.

 (P.S.
-On the note of sexual touch, want to know what my most-listened-to episode this past year was?
+On the note of sexual touch, want to know what my most-listened-to episode ever was?
 It was “An Honest Conversation About Sex with Jennifer Degler.”
 If this is a challenging topic, this may be a good episode to listen to.
 You can find it here.)

 10) The Gift of Encouragement